 When it comes to other ‘standard’ types of cards, Taylor has two more that are found in the massive Felix Potin set, issued in three series’ from 1908 through 1922.

 Like the Ogden’s cards mentioned above, these cards were part of a large, multi-sport set where numerous non-sports subjects are included.
 These cards are a bit larger in size (though, still not all that big, measuring approximately 1 1/2″ x 2 5/8″) and also have black borders.

 The more common of Taylor’s two cards in the set (both are found in the second series) is this one shown here, with Taylor’s picture at more at an angle.
 The second card is seen less often and is a front facing pose.

-These cards are similarly priced compared to the Ogden’s cards.
-The front facing card of Taylor is rarer but I have not seen a significant difference in price for it.
+Pricing for these cards is all over the map but they typically exceed the Ogden’s cards — often by a large margin.
+A Felix Potin surfaced on eBay in November 2021 and sold for more than $1,100.
+The front facing card of Taylor is rarer and could conceivably sell for even more.
+I have not seen one for sale in a while.
 The Felix Potin cards were often glued into scrapbooks and, as a result, often have back damage.